chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Update `--qos=accountname-b`, replacing `accountname` with account username
 - Update file paths in R scripts as necessary.

-#### Step 2: Bootstrap Procedure of XGBoost
+#### Step 2: Bootstrap Procedure

-For statistical inference, we generate bootstrapped standard errors using 499 bootstrap samples.
+For statistical inference, we estimate bootstrapped standard errors from 499 bootstrap samples.
 Block groups are resampled at the census-tract level, and the entire training procedure is repeated for each sample.

-Open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run:
+To implement the bootstrap procedure, open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run:

 ```bash
 sbatch sbatch_models_bootstrap_imputation_xgboost.sh
 ```

 The bash script produces 499 bootstrap iterations, each generating:
-1. **Cross-validation results**: Out-of-sample predictions and errors using pre-treatment data
+1. **CV results**: Out-of-sample predictions and errors using pre-treatment data
 2. **Treatment effect estimates**: Counterfactual predictions and treatment effects using post-treatment data

 **Configuration Notes:**